 - Food safety, quality and integrated health (Team Leader: TBA)

 - Rural economic and community development (Team Leader: TBA)

 - Human nutrition and health (Team Leader: Ramesh Jeganathan)

 Food safety, quality and integrated health

-From producing quality crops and animals to transporting those products to buyers to ensuring that food is safe for human consumption, this team led by animal science professor Christy Bratcher takes a “farm-to-fork” approach to research.
+From producing quality crops and animals to transporting those products to buyers to ensuring that food is safe for human consumption, this team takes a “farm-to-fork” approach to research.
 Team members with expertise in water quality, consumer choices and food safety collaborate to find answers to agricultural questions.
-Bratcher focuses on meat science and producing quality animal proteins.
+The team focuses on meat science and producing quality animal proteins.
 Some researchers are creating new, innovative foods and technologies.
 Others are identifying potential outside influences that could affect our food sources and then analyzing how to protect our food supply to continue to provide the most wholesome and widely available foods possible.

-“I guess we’re that link between all of the systems and how do we get that onto consumer plates,” said Bratcher.
+“I guess we’re that link between all of the systems and how do we get that onto consumer plates.”

 Rural economic & community development